“Even a mistake may turn out to be the one thing necessary to a worthwhile achievement.” - Henry Ford

 Life is not flawless.
 Mistakes are a part of the journey.
 They are even a part of the landscape.
 Each mistake helps to fill in the picture of the dream you hold in your mind.
 Mistakes add colors, shapes, textures, and other fine details to your dream.
 Once you've brought all your details together, your picture will be complete.
 And, eventually, your dream will come to life.

-Trust the process, my Pineapple.
-And, have compassion for yourself in the process.
+Trust the process and have compassion for yourself in the process.
 It’s OK to learn something new, change direction, or take more time.
 Be open to the missteps that happen along the way, and be open to the lessons they teach.
 Lastly, be open to the final results or outcomes, even if they don't look like you had expected.
 In fact, they could be better!

 Remember, you set your goal for a reason.
 Giving up would only dishonor the reason behind your goal.
 Remind yourself why you set that goal in the first place.
 Remind yourself you deserve to achieve it.
 Focus on believing that you will.
 Then, tell yourself you can do it!

-You can do anything you put your mind to, my Pineapple.
+You can do anything you put your mind to.
 Don't be afraid of making mistakes.
 Mistakes are the chocolate chip cookies and potato chips of the world.
 Mistakes are steps toward greatness.

 Live, Love, and Lead with Aloha.